jnozzi/cocoadev.com/markdown/AccessorReturnsAnAutoreleasedImmutableCopy.md

 * Its generally assumed that it will be autoreleased, so you could ignore this problem or document it. *

 ----
 Aaah!
-General/MultipleEditSyndrome!
-From Apple's General/MemoryManagement docs:
+MultipleEditSyndrome!
+From Apple's MemoryManagement docs:

 *
 This document summarizes the rules for memory management in Objective-C.

-If you get an instance of an object via a method with     alloc or     copy in its name (or from the General/NSObject convenience method new), or if you send an instance a     retain message, you have a reference to it and will need to release it eventually.
+If you get an instance of an object via a method with     alloc or     copy in its name (or from the NSObject convenience method new), or if you send an instance a     retain message, you have a reference to it and will need to release it eventually.

 If you get an instance of an object any other way (exceptions include multithreaded applications and some Distributed Objects situations), you must NOT release it and you must NOT hang onto it beyond the scope of the current method (if you need to hang onto it, retain it).